dussaanushka1605/Portfolio/DEPLOYMENT.md

 7. ✅ Check mobile responsiveness
 8. ✅ Test smooth scrolling navigation

-### After Backend Deployment:
+### Backend Deployment:
-1. ✅ Check service is running
-2. ✅ Verify health endpoint (when implemented)
-3. ✅ Test API endpoints (when implemented)
+**Not Required** - This portfolio is a static frontend application and does not need backend deployment.

 ---